Chae

-Family name

 Overview

 The 2000 South Korean Census found 119,251 people with the family name Chae.
 It could be written with any of three hanja, indicating different lineages.
 In a study by the National Institute of the Korean Language based on year 2007 application data for South Korean passports, it was found that 87.8% of people with this surname spelled it in Latin letters as Chae in their passports.
 Another 7.5% spelled it as Chai, 2.8% as Che, and 1.7% as Chea.